wdv4758h/pypy-extradoc/talk/stm2012/stmimpl.rst

 Object header
 -------------

-Every object starts with three fields:
+Every object has a header with these fields:

 - h_global (boolean)
 - h_possibly_outdated (boolean)